carrieje/maky/README.md

 Use your package manager to install it.
 On ubuntu-like (debian too) just run :

     $ sudo apt-get install pkg-builder

+FAQ
+---

+ * May I use another compiler than Gnu like Llvm for instance ?

+I would say yes, as long as the flags and the command line arguments are the same, you could change your compiler.
+If they do not share the same interaction set, you will need to change all the calls to the compiler in maky.mk.

 Drawbacks
 ---------